Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 I completed the training and related quizzes, learning the importance of clarity, tone, and appropriate language in workplace communication.
 I also practiced structuring formal messages and adapting to virtual communication etiquette.

 **Result:**
-I achieved a 100% score and improved my ability to express myself professionally in both written and verbal communication within business settings.
+As a result improved my ability to express myself professionally in both written and verbal communication within business settings.

 ---